matplotlib/matplotlib/doc/install/dependencies.rst

    :literal:

+.. _doc-dependencies-external:

 External tools
 --------------

+Required
+^^^^^^^^
 The documentation requires LaTeX and Graphviz.
 These are not Python packages and must be installed separately.

-Required
-^^^^^^^^

 * `Graphviz <http://www.graphviz.org/download>`_
 * a minimal working LaTeX distribution, e.g. `TeX Live <https://www.tug.org/texlive/>`_ or